tvquizphd/public-quiz/README.md

 ### Your passwords only be viewed/edited with:

-Your master password AND your login link or GitHub account
+- Your master password AND your bookmarked login link
+- Your master password AND access to production environment

 ## Local Testing